casualuser/compound-angular/README.md

 ## Project Setup

 _How does a developer start working on a new project?_
+_Note: Steps 2 and 3 annotate step 1's actions_

 1. First run   > curl -L get.tachy0n.com | bash \<YourApp\>

-_Steps 2 and 3 comprise step 1's narrative_

 2. Our wrapper will start by executing our 'compound-init <YourApp>' bash script which installs the Compound app: an advanced Node-Express-based